-Role of the board Political counterweight Democratic forum Strategic thinker Performance police Governance model Delegate-and-control Strong Medium Weak Weak Direct representation Medium Strong Medium Medium Constituency-based Weak Strong Weak Medium oversight representation model in second place.
+Role of the board Political counterweight Democratic forum Strategic thinker Performance police Governance model Delegate-and-control Direct representation Constituency-based Strong Medium Weak Medium Strong Strong Weak Medium Weak Weak Medium Medium representation model in second place.
 As democratic forums, the direct representation and constituency-based oversight models have the most to offer, though they were conceived for two different membership sizes.
 In terms of strategic thinking, the direct representation model is the least inadequate.
 Performance police is not a role that IO boards perform well in general, but among the three models, the least poorly suited for this role are the direct representation and constituency-based oversight models.